 Prepare yourself thoroughly

 Your salary expectations should be able to be backed up by extensive information and figures.
-Negotiate looking at the skills you are bringing to the table and how your performance has been throughout the years.
+Negotiate to look at the skills you are bringing to the table and how your performance has been throughout the years.
 It helps to have the evidence and data to prove this.
-Things like increased work load could be a contributing factor.
+Things like increased workload could be a contributing factor.
 It is good to compare what other counterparts in other organizations doing the same thing you are doing earn.
 This may help you when it comes to agreeing on an exact number after negotiating.